cdapio/cdap/cdap-docs/admin-manual/source/security/authorization.rst

 :ref:`Security extension properties <appendix-cdap-default-security>`, which are specified in ``cdap-site.xml``, begin with the prefix ``security.authorization.extension.config``.

+When CDAP is first started with authorization enabled, no users are granted privileges on any CDAP entities.
+Without any privileges, CDAP will not be able to create the default namespace.
+To create the default namespace, grant *ADMIN* on default namespace to the CDAP master user.
+The default namespace will get created in several minutes automatically.

 .. _security-authorization-policies:

 Authorization Policies
 ======================
 Currently, CDAP allows users to enforce authorization for *READ*, *WRITE*, *EXECUTE*, and *ADMIN* operations.
-The authorization model requires pre-granted privileges on entities for all operations.

 In general, this summarizes the authorization policies in CDAP:

 - A **create** operation on an entity requires *ADMIN* on the entity.
-Privileges need to be pre-granted to create the entity.
-For example, creating a namespace requires *ADMIN* on the namespace itself.
+The *ADMIN* privilege needs to be granted before the entity can be created.
+For example, creating a namespace requires *ADMIN* on the namespace.
 - A **read** operation (such as reading from a dataset or a stream) on an entity requires *READ* on the entity.
 - A **write** operation (such as writing to a dataset or a stream) on an entity requires